-Heidi stood at the kitchen sink rinsing the pasta.
-She heard a noise.
+While Heidi stood at the kitchen sink rinsing the pasta, she heard a noise.
 Her head snapped towards the back yard.
 While holding her gaze on the rear door, she turned off the tap.

 With her eyes fixed on the back door she wiped her hands on a cloth before discarding it onto the bench.
 She moved towards the back door.
-She frowned.
-The sliding back door was wide open.
+She frowned when she noticed the sliding back door was wide open.
 Did I leave the door open?
 Heidi scanned the family room and kitchen before turning her focus to the rear yard.

 She slid the glass patio door closed and locked it.
 She remained at the locked door scanning the floodlit yard one last time, until she felt reassured.